-During a standard audiometry test, a speech reception threshold (SRT) is obtained by asking you to repeat familiar bisyllabic words (e.g. baseball) at gradually decreasing intensity (loudness) levels, until the level of the softest words that can be repeated is identified.
+During a standard audiometry test you will be asked to repeat familiar bisyllabic words (e.g. baseball) at gradually decreasing intensity (loudness) levels, until the level of the softest words that can be repeated is identified.

-Then, pure tone audiometry begins.
-You will be asked to push a button or raise your hand when a tone is heard.
+Then, you will be asked to push a button or raise your hand when a tone is heard.
 A pure tone audiogram is generated, which is a graph indicating thresholds at the various pitches tested, from low to high.

 This specialized test is used to assess inner ear function for patients with dizziness.
 During this hearing test, electrodes are placed in the ear canals near the eardrums and on the ear lobes.
 Sounds are presented to the ear as responses are recorded.
 Results can provide information regarding a possible imbalance of fluids in the inner ear.